 How do I use Disney PhotoPass?

-It’s super simple!
-Just visit any PhotoPass photographer, have them take your photos and get a Disney PhotoPass card to scan into the Disneyland app.
+- After you take your photos ask for PhotoPass card to scan into the Disneyland app.

 I personally prefer to use the hard plastic PhotoPass card so I limit the use of my phone (and battery!) throughout the day.

-Now we’re moving into the fun stuff!
-Almost all the possible PhotoPass spots at Disneyland park!
+Now we’re moving past the technical and into the fun stuff!
+Almost all the possible PhotoPass spots at Disneyland Resort.

 Photographers move around often but some standard spots remain, including in front of Sleeping Beauty Castle and on Main Street, U.S.A.